Sambir

 Day 3: Trek to Phu Valley (4,255m/ 13,930 ft)

-The trail continues alongside Phu Khola on a rocky trail from Kyang village.
-A 3-4 hours from the village takes you to the entrance to Phu village, Phu Gate.
-On the day, you’ll cover a total distance of 16km/9.90 miles, taking 6-7 hours.
+A 4-5hr trek will take you to Kyang village.
+Upon arrival, a spectacular view of Annapurna II and Pisang Peak will welcome you.
+The trail continues alongside Phu Khola on a rocky path from Kyang village.
+Another 3-4hrs from the village takes you to the entrance of Phu village, Phu Gate.
 Overnight at Phu Valley.

 Itinerary Details